akshatgoel92/welfare-monitor/README.md

 # ETL for Gates Mobile Access

-The extract-transform-load program for the Gates Mobile Access project lives in this repo.
-There are two components to the ETL:
+This repository contains scripts for the Gates Mobile Access extract-transform-load.
+There are two components to the ETL: 1) NREGA and 2) Shaalakosh.

 # NREGA scrape